davidteosk/Onexplayer-X1-EGPU-Guide/Battery-Protection-Fix.md

 - Battery protection mode signals an adverse or unsafe condition.
 - Your battery won’t come out of protection mode until that condition passes.
 - In most cases, you need to wait for the condition to pass. ~ 8 to 12hrs.
+- Disconnect ALL external devices.
+- Put the X1 to your main charger only.
-- The battery will turn itself back on when it’s safe to operate.
+- The battery will turn itself back on when it’s safe to operate. ~ 8 to 12hrs.